OpenFAST/openfast/docs/source/install/index.rst

 or run compilers directly, but rather creates the environment needed for another tool to run compilers and create binaries.
-A CMake project is described by a series of files called ``CMakeLists.txt`` located in various directories.
+A CMake project is described by a series of files called ``CMakeLists.txt`` located in directories throughout the project.
 The main CMake file for OpenFAST is located at ``openfast/CMakeLists.txt`` and each module and glue-code has its own ``CMakeLists.txt``; for example, AeroDyn and BeamDyn have one at ``openfast/modules/aerodyn/CMakeLists.txt`` and ``openfast/modules/beamdyn/CMakeLists.txt``, respectively.

 Running CMake
 +++++++++++++
-Running CMake and compiling will create many files (text files and binaries) used in the various stages of the build.
+Running CMake and a build tool will create many files (text files and binaries) used in the various stages of the build.
 For this reason, a ``build`` folder should be created to contain all of the generated files associated with the build process.
 Here, an important file called ``CMakeCache.txt`` contains the